Does a turkey stall when smoking? The correct answer

 As you might know, having too much moisture in the smoker can also result in the turkey stalling.

-a stall is basically a plateau of temperature due to evaporative cooling.
+A stall is a plateau of temperature due to evaporative cooling.

-But if the moisture content is higher in the smoker, then the temperature will not increase. you need to check the temperature regularly to notice it quickly.
+However, if the moisture content is higher in the smoker, the temperature will not increase.
+You need to check the temperature regularly to notice it quickly.

-In other words, a higher concentration of humidity can result in a lower temperature and hence stopping the breakdown of connective tissues.
+In other words, a higher concentration of humidity can result in a lower temperature, hence stopping the breakdown of connective tissues.

-which further leads to the stall when smoking a turkey and also it will stop you from getting a crispy skin on your turkey.
+This further leads to the stall when smoking a turkey, and it will also stop you from getting crispy skin on your turkey.

 A normal reason for the increase in moisture is the water pan present inside the smokers.